Career HubResume

 6. Showcase relevant work experience

 After your professional summary, you'll incorporate your Work Experience section.
-Your work history is the heartbeat of your resume.
-It’s where you make your case and show potential employers what you’re truly capable of.
+This is where you make your case and show potential employers what you’re truly capable of.

 Here’s how to present it in the most compelling way: